15curturhpssapps/j90-AJAX-pgb-helloworld/README.md

 PROBLEM 3: Almost zero php security in these examples.
 This is just to get AJAX working, you really need to look into php security before using this code in a production App.

-Normally I would define the access allowed in a config.xml file, but things seem to work fine using Phonegap Build so I didn't here.
+Normally I would define the access allowed in a config.xml file, but things seem to work fine using Phonegap Build so I didn't here.    <access origin="http://yourURL.com"  subdomains="true" />

 In the code I have used a keyup event but any event could be used to fire the AJAX command.